Conduct an Effective Retirement Checkup With 5 Easy Steps

 - Your Retirement Budget: If you haven't created a retirement budget, now's a perfect time to make one.
 A smart retirement budget helps to estimate your income and expenses as they change from your working years into retirement.
 A budget will also help you figure out how much you'll need to save to enjoy the retirement you envision and help you make cost-of-living adjustments for near-term or future relocation and downsizing.
-Get a jump start or fast check-up with this home budget calculator.

 - Changes to Your Retirement Goals: Have your retirement plans changed at all?
 If they have, determine whether they'll affect your cost of living for retirement and if you'll need more, less, or the same amount of money you predicted before.